• Skip to primary navigation

 We’re a few days away from Summer, and you know what that means, ALL.
 THE.
 BARBECUES!

-Although any reason is good enough reason for him to fire up the pit, G’s most favorite thing to grill is pork ribs.
-I have to hand it to my resident pitmaster, he has his technique down pat.
+Although any reason is good enough for him to fire up the pit, G’s favorite thing to grill is pork ribs.
+I have to hand it to my resident pitmaster; he has his technique down pat.
 His Grilled Cola BBQ Pork Back Ribs are finger-licking, lip-smacking amazing!

 Farmer John's pork loin back ribs in package